 U.S. Holders may elect to treat all interest on any Note as OID and calculate the amount includible in gross income under the constant yield method described above.
 For the purposes of this election, interest includes stated interest, acquisition discount, OID, de minimis OID, market discount, de minimis market discount and unstated interest, as adjusted by any amortizable bond premium or acquisition premium.
+This election will generally apply only to the Note with respect to which it is made and is irrevocable without the consent of the IRS.
 U.S. Holders should consult their own tax advisers about this election.